rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 recommendations for conference organizers.
 They are presented here with some learning resources.

 - Prefer slide formats like .Rmd/HTML or Python Notebooks/HTML.
-Sometiems source code is more accessible to screen reader users.
+Sometimes source code is more accessible to screen reader users.
 Silvia Canelón has [a great tutorial post about creating Rmd slides using the Xaringan package](https://www.silviacanelon.com/talk/2020-xaringan-basics-and-beyond/).